-The job opportunities are many and varied.
+The job opportunities are many and varied for graduates in Marine Biotechnology.
 With skills and qualifications in marine biotechnology, you may work locally, nationally and internationally.
 The Norwegian Government's High North strategy highlights marine biotechnology as one of the most important disciplines for the future of the economy.
 The field is growing rapidly and highly qualified candidates are in demand.

-Your Master degree has equipped you with sound expertise in biotechnology, which will provide you with opportunities in biotechnological industries, in fields such as production of seafood and other foodstuffs, and laboratory-based specialisations.
+Your Master's degree has equipped you with sound expertise in biotechnology, which will provide you with opportunities in biotechnological industries, in fields such as production of seafood and other foodstuffs, and laboratory-based specialisations.